 While Fes is certainly more gritty and maze-like than Marrakech, there are two main alleys in old Fes, the Talaa Kebira, and the Talaa Seghir.
 Both end up at the main gate of Bab Bou Jeloud.
 If you get lost, head for either of these and ask for the direction of the Bab Bou Jeloud.
 The Bab Bou Jeloud is quite impressive, but it's the little square with rooftop restaurants right inside the gates, that you'll enjoy even more.

 Fes Maps and Directions

 Maps don't always help, local knowledge is better.
 To avoid attracting unofficial guides, ask established shopkeepers for directions to the main streets, or stop somewhere for mint tea and ask the owner where you are.
 Before long, you are bound to meet up with another lost looking group of tourists with a guide, and you can always ask them for directions (you may have to practice your German).

 Getting a Guide

-I would recommend you get a guide for your first day in Fes, especially if you have not traveled in North Africa very much.
+Get a guide for your first day in Fes, especially if you have not traveled in North Africa very much.
 The official guides are very well-qualified historians for the most part, and will no doubt speak your language.
 They'll help you focus on the details that make this medieval walled city so unique.
 They can quickly get you to the main sights, especially the mosques, they are particularly beautiful here.
 A guide will also help acclimatize you if you feel a little overwhelmed in the bustle.
-Using an official Guide will still mean that you end up in a leather shop, but this is the best way to see the tanneries.
+Using an official guide will still mean that you end up in a leather shop, but this is the best way to see the tanneries.
 If you don't want to buy a gaudy pair of leather sandals, then just leave a tip.